GMSanjey/FriskOCR/README.md

 # FriskOCR

-A simple optical character recognition (OCR) application that extracts text from images.
+A simple optical character recognition (OCR) application that extracts text from images using EasyOcr and MangaOcr models.

 ## Project Structure